Welcome to the pack

 New Dingo Habitat

 Our new exhibit (opened October 2018) was built to better reflect habitat complexity, both as an educational tool for guests, and mental and physical stimulation for dingoes.
 Space requirements for up to three dingoes is a minimum of 220m2 (NSW Standards for Exhibiting Animals).
 The new area exceeds this standard significantly, with the exhibit totalling 550m2.
+The exhibit space you can see on the webcam is just half of the total area, all of which is fully accessible by our dingoes.

 The Dingo Habitat incorporates a high degree of structural complexity with large rocks, trees, undulations and hills, bodies of water, dens and hiding spaces, as well as numerous vantage points and multi-level traversing points.